Last updated: 29 January 2021

-Standing charge – a fixed daily rate
+Standing charge: a fixed daily charge.

 As mentioned earlier, your gas and electricity standing charges might be lower if you have a prepayment meter.
 This is because a prepayment meter takes out some of the administrative work involved in supplying your property with power, like sending out physical bills or checking meter readings in person.
 However, you will still need to pay the standing charge.
-This flat rate is factored into your credit each time you top up your meter, and any outstanding standing charges will roll over to be paid the next time you top it up.
+This flat rate is taken from your credit each time you top up your meter, and any outstanding standing charges will roll over to be paid the next time you top it up.

 As you compare energy plans, it’s certainly worth looking carefully at the standing charges.
 There are some situations where it’s better to choose an option with no standing charge.
-Here’s a closer look at the advantages and disadvantages of paying standing charges.
+Here’s a closer look at the advantages and disadvantages of paying standing charges:

-The general downside of plans that eliminate standing charges is that they tend to make up for it in other ways.
-Your overall energy rate will be higher to balance out the lack of a standing charge.
+|If you have a second home or flat that stands vacant for a good percentage of the year, it doesn’t make sense to pay standing charges.
+In this case, choosing a no standing charge plan could be a great option.
+You only pay for energy you use, so it will save you from paying those monthly rates during those times when you’re not using any energy.||The general downside of plans that eliminate standing charges is that they tend to make up for it in other ways.
+Your overall unit rate will be higher to balance out the lack of a standing charge.
 It’s important to look at both figures to determine how the plan would realistically fit into your budget.
 For medium to high energy users, paying a standing charge can reduce the energy unit rate which ensures lower utility bills over time.|

 Homeowners with properties that stand empty for prolonged periods of time can benefit from not paying the standing charge.
 You may be able to have your electricity or gas standing charge waived by contacting the empty property’s supplier.
-Be prepared to submit meter readings proving that no energy is being used if you choose to go this route.
+Be prepared to submit meter readings proving that no energy is being used if you choose to go down this route.
 Many suppliers are happy to waive the standing charges for a set period of vacancy, because it’s easier than cancelling the supply entirely.

 There are additional ways to save money on energy costs if you spend lots of time away from home or own a currently vacant second property.
 Upgrade windows to double-glazed designs with secure locks to both insulate and secure the home – you can add laminated glass or glazing film as added protection from the elements.
 If you leave your home unoccupied during the colder months, try setting your thermostat to a frost setting.
 You could also set the heating on a timer to prevent frozen pipes or other damage while you’re away.